Battle for Yemen's Marib heats up, 53 dead in 24 hours: loyalists

 The loss of Marib would be a heavy blow for the Yemeni government, currently based in the southern city of Aden, and for its Saudi backers.

-It would also threaten a humanitarian disaster, as at least a million civilians displaced from fighting elsewhere have sought refuge in Marib camps.
+It could also lead to humanitarian disaster, as huge numbers of civilians displaced from fighting elsewhere have sought refuge in Marib camps.

+Around 140 sites have sprung up in the region to provide basic shelter for the displaced, who number up to two million, according to Yemen's government.

+The rebels have stepped up missile and drone strikes against neighbouring Saudi Arabia in recent months, demanding the opening of Yemen's airspace and ports.

 The conflict in Yemen has killed tens of thousands of people and pushed millions to the brink of famine, according to aid agencies.